bloggrify/demo-mistral/content/about.md

 npm install
 ```

-Then you can run the development server on http://localhost:3000
+Then you can run the development server on http://localhost:3000 to see the theme in action.

 ```bash
 npm run dev
 ```

-Then, you can remove all contents from the `content` folder and start from scratch and create your own [content](https://bloggrify.com/introduction/writing-pages).
+Then, you can remove all contents from the `content` folder **except the index and archives pages** and start from scratch and create your own [content](https://bloggrify.com/introduction/writing-pages).

 ## Configuration

 Look at the [standard configuration](https://bloggrify.com/introduction/configuration).

+## Deployment

+To deploy your blog, you should follow the [standard deployment guide](https://bloggrify.com/introduction/deployment).